Like wet cloth on a flame,

 A breath too late, a beast to tame

-Buried under his fingernails, earth turned to ash
+Buried under her fingernails, earth turned to ash

-The blood felt heavy, a lump in his veins
+The blood felt heavy, a lump in her veins

 Squashed a pomegranate grain, the kind that stains